How to get into the bookstore

 Once you are an author in the bookstore you can take advantage of the Sally’s Cafe and Bookstore Update which goes out on Monday and Fridays as well as specials such as the Spring showcase and the Summer Sale for discounted books and Free offers.

 I have made a slight adjustment to the timescales for reviews as with so many authors now in the bookstore, it is likely that several weeks might lapse between featuring everyone.
 So I will be looking at reviews on Amazon UK and US and also Goodreads within the last six months.
+To keep the numbers of authors in the Cafe and Bookstore to a level that I can promote regularly, I will be moving entries into a standby file if there has been not promotional posts for the last 12 months either for reviews or new releases.

 I am keen to work with authors who are proactive and let me know when they have a new book or review and also share any updates that they are included in with their own networks.
 My aim is to increase your sales by sharing your books with my readers across the blog and social media.
 It really is very helpful if you are featured, if you share across your own networks for yourself and for the other authors who are in the post.